What is Teenage Anxiety Disorder?

 How Do I Identify Teenage Anxiety Disorder?

 Teenagers are not always forthcoming with their feelings, so it can be difficult for adults to identify the signs of an anxiety disorder.
 Parents should look for clues in their interactions.
 Is your child sleeping less?
-Does he or she appear less confident and convinced nothing good will come of going to school?
+Do they appear less confident and convinced nothing good will come of going to school?
 Is your child in a constant state of worry, afraid of things that one would expect teenagers to be excited about?
 Answering yes to any of these questions may indicate the person in question suffers from an anxiety disorder.

 Young people can also identify signs of GAD in friends and classmates if they know where to look.
-A teenager who appears to have lost confidence in his or herself, or has become completely obsessed with irrational fears and worries may be suffering from an anxiety disorder.
+A teenager who appears to have lost confidence in themselves or has become completely obsessed with irrational fears and worries may be suffering from an anxiety disorder.

 When identifying GAD in teens, it’s important to look for one or more of the following behaviors: